SugeshanNaidoo/PremLive/README.md

 # PremLive

-Welcome to **PremLive**, your one-stop platform for all things Premier League !
+Welcome to **PremLive**, your one-stop platform for all things Premier League.
 Stay informed with real-time scores, standings, match results, and upcoming fixtures, all in a sleek and modern design.

 ---